 Not into the whole fermented thing?
 Try a probiotic supplement.
 Since each specific type of bacteria does something slightly different, look for a supplement with multiple types in it to help repopulate the GI tract.
 (P.S.
 Here are some surprising new ways to eat more probiotics.)

-If you're not quite ready for a full meal, can't stand the thought of yogurt, or are experiencing lactose intolerance as your system gets back on track (a potential but often temporary issue after a GI bug), dietitian Charlene Pors, R.D., of Euphoria Nutrition, recommends dairy-free smoothies.
+If you're not quite ready for a full meal, can't stand the thought of yogurt, or are experiencing lactose intolerance as your system gets back on track (a potential but often temporary issue after a GI bug), dietitian Charlene Pors, R.D., of Euphoria Nutrition, recommends dairy-free smoothies as a great thing to eat after the stomach flu.
 "Smoothies made with soy milk, fruit, and nut butters can be a great high-protein and nutritious meal to begin with since they're low in fiber and lactose, making them easy to digest."
 (Try these eight fresh smoothie recipes for spring.)

 Chicken Noodle Soup

-Once you're ready to graduate to solid food, Long Island-based dietitian Linzy Ziegelbaum, R.D., recommends starting with chicken noodle soup and toast.
-Turns out this home remedy is great for recalibrating after a stomach bug.
+Once you're ready to graduate to solid food after the stomach flu, Long Island-based dietitian Linzy Ziegelbaum, R.D. recommends starting with chicken noodle soup and toast.
+Turns out this home remedy is great for recalibrating when you don't know what to eat when you have the stomach flu.
 "You get fluids from the broth, protein from the chicken, and carbohydrates from the pasta and toast," she says.
 It's also usually pretty bland, making it easy for a sensitive stomach to tolerate, she adds.